Dog-Friendly Parks, Patios, and Places to Stay: Staunton “Pup-cations”

 Your dog is your biggest fan, always so loving and happy to see you.
-You get lots of together time when you take walks and when you snuggle at night, but it still hurts to leave her alone.
+You get lots of together time when you take walks and when you snuggle at night, but it still hurts to leave them alone.
 Well, now that spring is here, you don’t have to.
 Here’s a list of “pawsome” Staunton public places that welcome your pet.

 Staunton City Parks